Total knee Replacement

 - Bone tumor in the knee joint.
 These can develop when cells within the bone divide uncontrollably.

 - Fracture or injury of the knee joint.
 The most common fracture of the knee joint is the knee cap or patella.

 The damage can be extremely painful and limit your regular activities.
-Total knee replacement could help improve your joint mobility, reduce your pain and improve your quality of life.
-Generally, healthcare providers will only recommend this procedure when you continue having substantial problems after you've tried more conservative treatments such as corticosteroid injections or pain medications.
+Total knee replacement can reduce your pain, improve your joint mobility, improve your deformity, and improve your quality of life.
+Generally, healthcare providers will only recommend this procedure when you continue having substantial problems after you've tried conservative nonoperative treatments such as corticosteroid injections or pain medications.

 Are There Risks With the Total Knee Replacement Procedure?

 Complications can occur, as with any surgery.
 Some possible complications could include: